NCAR/HPCinstall/README.md

   1) ncarenv/1.0        3) intel/12.1.5         5) netcdf/4.3.0
   2) ncarbinlibs/1.1    4) ncarcompilers/1.0
 ```
-Which is the list of module I had loaded when I run the script (it does not have to be the *reset* environment).
+Which is the list of module I had loaded when I ran the script (it does not have to be the *reset* environment).
-Most importantly, see **summary** below!
+See in the **summary** below about a suggested way of loading modules with `HPCinstall`

 9. Next file to cat is `log.hpcinstall.txt`.
 You will see:
  ```